UsrBinLuna/orb-cafe-bot/README.md

 On the cloned repo's root folder, open a terminal and run `npm install --save discord.js`, that should install discord.js to your project folder
 4. Configure the bot
-Open `config.js` with a text editor of your choice, and edit it to include yout bot's token and your server's ID
+Open `config.js` with a text editor of your choice, and edit it to include your bot's token and your server's ID
-5. Run it
-To run the bot, do `node .`, or if you're using MacOS/Linux, its recommended to run `node .
+5. To run the bot, do `node .`, or if you're using MacOS/Linux, its recommended to run `node .
 2> log.txt` so the errors go to a file